bestwebsoft/Cafe-wordpress-theme/readme.txt

 * Bugfix: Displaying posts with featured-images was fixed.

 == Upgrade Notice ==

+= V1.4 =
+We checked theme for WordPress 3.9.1 and updated readme.txt.

 = V1.3 =
 Provided instructions on custom widgets.